binocarlos/ng-toptrump/README.md

  * data:'=' - the object to render in the card
  * fields:'=' - the array of fields to display

- * name:'@' - the field for the card name
- * image:'@' - the field for the card image
+the content in the directive is transcluded onto the top-trump card

 ## license